Meta-Egregore (The Mimic Grid)

 Structural Function

 The Meta-Egregore functions as the integrative layer that links individual egregores into a larger network.
-While egregores organize collective belief at the group level, the Grid ensures that these structures remain compatible with the broader containment architecture.
+While egregores organize collective belief at the group level, the Mimic Grid ensures that these structures remain compatible with the broader containment architecture.

 Through this coordinating layer, identity frameworks across religion, politics, culture, and spirituality reinforce one another even when they appear to conflict.
 This allows the system to absorb dissent, rebellion, and alternative ideologies without destabilizing the overall architecture.